zitadel/zitadel/MEETING_SCHEDULE.md

 We look forward to seeing you there!

 P.S.
 Spread the word!
-Share this announcement with your fellow Zitadel users who might be interested.
+Share this announcement with your fellow ZITADEL users who might be interested.